vsbuffalo/findorf/README.md

-# findorf: ORF prediction & assembly annotation
+# findorf: ORF prediction of de novo transcriptome assemblies

 `findorf` is an ORF prediction and transcriptome contig annotation tool that uses the results of separate BLASTX results against close